jd1618/jd1618.github.io/_pages/about.md

 ## _PhD in Mathematical Physics, Imperial College London, 2019-2023_:

-* Published in prestigious journals (JFM and PoF, including a special collection)
+* Published in prestigious journals (JFM and PoF)
-* Developed strong programming skills in MATLAB, Python, Fortran, and C++
+* Developed strong programming skills in MATLAB and Fortran

 ## _Certificate in Quantitative Finance (CQF), Fitch Learning, 2022-2023_: